bruckmann/gopiler/README.md

   go run main.go
 ```

-The language and the interpreter was done based on the book "Writing An Interpreter in Go" from Thorsten Ball.
+The language and the interpreter was done only for learning purposes and it was based on the book "Writing An Interpreter in Go" by Thorsten Ball.